gjoseph92/soundDENA/doc/index.rst

 .. _intro:

-soundDB
+soundDENA
 =======

-soundDB is a Python library for easily and precisely accessing various sorts of natural sounds data in bulk.
+soundDENA is a Python library for easily and precisely accessing various sorts of natural sounds data in bulk.
 It allows you to treat the NSNSD hierarchical file structure almost as though it were a queryable database.

 SoundDB: